jsmarier-courses/midterm-project-lauradawe/mpad2003_midterm_lauradawe.md

 In order to perform a VIMO analysis, there can be some iteration between cleaning data and analyzing it for validity or correctness.
 For example, auto-filter provides a valuable tool to identify missing data (blank fields) and was performed as part of the data cleaning process (See section 3.2 below).

 >This piece of advice from Statscan applied: "Look at the range of values for key variables, ignoring the missing and invalid values, is the range and distribution of values realistic?...Do the variables make sense together.
-(Statistics Canada, 20XX) (vimo video)
+(Statistics Canada, 2020)

 Subsequently, chart tools in Google Sheets were applied to key variables to determine the validity of the data.
 See various charts in Fig. 2.
 Looking into these charts, the summarized data values look to be valid for these types of variables.
 Also, some potential story ideas may be apparent in these visualiztions.